Azure/PSRule.Rules.Azure/docs/troubleshooting.md

 When expanding Bicep source files you may get an error relating to the Bicep version you have installed.
 For example if you attempt to use a Bicep feature that is not supported by the version used by PSRule for Azure.

+Check the Bicep version reported by PSRule supports the Bicep features you are using.

 PSRule for Azure uses the Bicep CLI installed on your machine or CI worker.
 By default, the Bicep CLI binary will be selected by your `PATH` environment variable.